jfeferman/SearchMDB/README.md

 From a terminal, the following scripts are available in the project root.

  - `npm run test` runs all unit tests once
- - `npm run test:watch` runs unit tests interactively (currently not functional)
+ - `npm run test:watch` runs unit tests interactively
  - `npm run test:coverage` builds a test coverage report in `/coverage`.
 Open `/coverage/Icov-report/index.html` to view an html version of the generated report.
+ - `npm run stylelint` verifies css rules, including those in styled components.

+Unit tests are wired to pre-commit and pre-push `husky` hooks.
+Any code failure caught by tests will prevent these operations from running.
+It is advised that prior to committing or pushing code, a developer runs the test in interactive mode to visualizae and resolve any test errors.

  ## TODO and wishlist

-  - Fix interactive test runner. `npm run test:watch` is not working.
   - Abstract api calls to the Movie DB.
 Currently only a multi query is integrated.
   - Handle pagination of query results.
 The Movie DB already provides parameters to query results per page.
   - Reason about and substitute react context provider for container ioc pattern.
   - Improve results cards layout, add images, link to a modal dialog with more complete information.
+  - Finalize session storage caching solution.
   - Improve test coverage.
+  - Resolve deployment to `heroku` hosting.
+Currently, the required .env.production file is not being transmitted prior to deployment, causing the application to crash at runtime.